AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-In the light of the 2016 American presidential election, the thesis uncovers underlying discursive structures in Hillary Clinton’s presidential campaign discourse.
-This is done through the use of the theory and methodology of Critical Discourse Analysis and corpus linguistics.
-The specific aim is to identify elements of gender references, persuasive techniques and social inclusion and exclusion.
-The primary analysis (with focus on Clinton’s Campaign Launch Speech from June 2015) shows that the campaign launch discourse relies heavily on constructed frames, such as the family frame and the battle frame.
-Furthermore, gender references are marked by implicitness, and Clinton performs both stereotypical masculine and feminine genders.
-Also, we found elements of rhetorical tools of persuasion as well as examples relating to George Lakoff’s family models in American politics.
-As for social inclusion and exclusion, Clinton’s use of pronouns revealed her attitude towards her supporters and opponents alike.
-The secondary analysis is a corpus-based analysis with focus on comparing selected aspects from the primary analysis.
-Finally a discussion of the analytical findings concludes the thesis.
-According to our results, it might seem that Clinton’s main purpose of her campaign discourses is to construct a narrative of herself as President of the United States of America, and additionally, she pushes the boundaries of the historical perception of the American presidency in regards to gender.
+Set against the 2016 U.S. presidential election, this thesis examines the language used in Hillary Clinton's presidential campaign.
+We apply Critical Discourse Analysis (a way to study how language shapes power and meaning) and corpus linguistics (analyzing large collections of texts to find patterns) to identify gender references, persuasive techniques, and signs of social inclusion and exclusion.
+The primary analysis focuses on Clinton's campaign launch speech from June 2015 and shows that the discourse relies heavily on constructed frames, such as the family frame and the battle frame.
+In this context, frames are familiar ways of structuring messages that guide how audiences interpret them.
+Gender references are mostly implicit, and Clinton draws on both stereotypically masculine and feminine roles.
+We also find the use of rhetorical tools of persuasion and examples related to George Lakoff's family models in American politics, which frame political ideas using family metaphors.
+With respect to social inclusion and exclusion, Clinton's pronoun choices reveal her stance toward supporters and opponents.
+A secondary, corpus-based analysis compares selected aspects of the primary findings.
+Overall, the results suggest that Clinton's campaign discourse aims to build a narrative of herself as President of the United States and pushes the boundaries of how the American presidency is historically perceived with regard to gender.